thomass171/tcp-22/README.md

 ```

 ## Unity

+Note as of 3/2025: This feature has not been upgraded for a while and is broken very likely.

 Convert the needed files to CS (be sure to use a zsh compatible shell like bash):
 ```
 for m in core engine maze outofbrowser-common